The Shawnee Forest Geological History

 The Shawnee National Forest in Southern Illinois has so many things to do, it can sometimes be overwhelming to decide where to start.
 With the many lakes, soaring cliffs, forested valleys, miles of winding roads, and breathtaking natural beauty the possibilities are endless.

-We are located in Makanda, which is on the western region of Southern Illinois, deep in wine country and 15 minutes from Giant City State Park.
+Our cabins are located in Makanda, which is on the western region of Southern Illinois, deep in wine country and 15 minutes from Giant City State Park.
 Many guests pack a lunch and head over to Garden of The Gods one day, a beautiful 80 minute drive, Giant City State Park the next, and then everything in between.
 If you wish, bring your kayaks, bikes, or good walking shoes.

 Devils Kitchen Lake and Little Grassy Lake are both protected pristine bodies of water surrounded by forests and cliffs.
 The maximum motor is 10 or under, perfect for kayaks, john boats, paddle boards, or a pontoon.
 If you don't have your own Little Grassy rents out all of these recreational toys.